Ngan Shing-kwan: Start-up CMB

 CMB operated on Hong Kong Island initially set up a temporary depot at Watson Road, Causeway Bay, and provided nine routes.
 The more important routes include "Route 1" between Sheung Wan East Street and Happy Valley, "Route 3" and "Route 4" between the Royal Pier (that is, Blake Pier) in Central and the University of Hong Kong, and "Route 7" between the Yau Ma Tei Ferry Terminal (the predecessor of the Unification Ferry Pier) in Central and Aberdeen.
 The pre-war CMB, like the KMB, had first and second class fares, and there were already arrangements for sectional fares, monthly passes and student concessionary fares.

 In December 1941, Japan invaded Hong Kong with the outbreak of the Pacific War, and the battle for the Battle of Hong Kong was imminent.
-CMB services came to a standstill during the war, and continued to be suspended after the fall of Hong Kong on December 25 of the same year, when Hong Kong fell under Japanese rule.
-It was not until January 25, 1942 that CMB was able to resume operations under the auspices of Ngan Shing Kwan, but in view of the fact that many of the buses were damaged or requisitioned by the Japanese during the war, coupled with the lack of fuel, only a very limited service could be maintained.
+CMB services came to a standstill during the war, and continued to be suspended after the fall of Hong Kong on 25 December of the same year, when Hong Kong fell under Japanese rule.
+It was not until 25 January 1942, that CMB was able to resume operations under the auspices of Ngan Shing Kwan, but since many of the buses were damaged or requisitioned by the Japanese during the war, coupled with the lack of fuel, only a very limited service could be maintained.
 In May 1942, Ngan Shing-kwan was appointed by the Japanese government as a member of the Chinese Cooperative Council; and in October of the same year, the Japanese government instructed all public transportation companies in Hong Kong, including the China Motor Bus Company (CMB) and the Kowloon Motor Bus Company (KMB), to form the Hong Kong Automobile Transportation Association (HKATA), with Japanese as advisors, and Ngan Shing-kwan was assigned to the new company as its manager.
 In spite of this, Hong Kong's public transportation services continue to be stagnant because of the war.
 At the end of 1943, Ngan Shing Kwan resigned from his position at the Automobile Transportation Association and managed to live in Macau with his family until the end of the Second World War in 1945.